lhondareyte/nanobsd/README.md

-## Generic Nanobsd configuration
+##  Nanobsd configuration scripts

 Tested OK on FreeBSD 10.3 and 11.3.
-For FreeBSD 9.x, replace
+If you're still use FreeBSD 9.x, replace
 ```
 NANO_BOOLOADER="boot/btx"
 ```